mrcavalcanti/mosaicoo/contribute/architecture/backend/services.md

 ## OSS vs Enterprise

-Grafana OSS and Grafana Enterprise shares code and dependencies.
-Grafana Enterprise might need to override/extend certain OSS services.
+Grafana OSS and Mosaicoo Enterprise shares code and dependencies.
+Mosaicoo Enterprise might need to override/extend certain OSS services.

 There's a [wireexts_oss.go](/pkg/server/wireexts_oss.go) that has the `wireinject` and `oss` build tags as requirements.
-Here services that might have other implementations, e.g. Grafana Enterprise, can be registered.
+Here services that might have other implementations, e.g. Mosaicoo Enterprise, can be registered.

 Similarly, there's a wireexts_enterprise.go file in the Enterprise source code repository where other service implementations can be overridden/be registered.